cabinetoffice/internal-dependency-checker/docs/node.md

       - `npm audit --json > "${report_file_name}""` is run, which analyses the packages and checks for security vulnerabilities.
 It then outputs the report to `{report_file_name}`
       - `rm -rf ./node_modules` is run to delete all installed dependencies.

 11. It prints a message indicating node modules has been deleted and prints the location where the report file is saved.

-**Dockerfile** used to build a Docker image for a Maven application.
+**Dockerfile** used to build a Docker image for a Node application.
 Here is a breakdown of what the code does:

 1. It sets the base image to `node:14`.
    - The image contains node 14